-Maria Marangou Artistic Director, Museum of Contemporary Art of Crete In an interview with Tahydromos magazine, published March 2, 1957, Nikos Kazantzakis when asked by the journalist, Yolanda Terencio, "are you content?", he responded, "I am happy because I can work; for I have no ambition, no hatred; for my heart is uncontaminated.
+In an interview with Tahydromos magazine, published March 2, 1957, Nikos Kazantzakis when asked by the journalist, Yolanda Terencio, "are you content?", he responded, "I am happy because I can work; for I have no ambition, no hatred; for my heart is uncontaminated.
 When working spiritually, one never gets ill, never gets old - that is the secret: alas, should one give up one's work.
 Five minutes past one's death, the brain is still functioning".

 What does Nikos Kazantzakis share in common with the contemporary artistic creativity?
-Coming to the city of Thessaloniki for the first time, NEON Organization, presents the exhibition Flying over the Abyss, at the Contemporary Art Centre of Thessaloniki commencing a dialogue on the power of time, the meaning of moral obligation, the luminous interval between birth and death.
-The exhibition draws upon Kazantzakis' rebellious personality, stance and faculty of speech, as expressed in his The Saviors of God, by presenting the emblematic artworks of 28 contemporary artists who, in their turn, clashed against the stereotypical thought of their times.
-It is the first time that the manuscript of The Saviors of God by Kazantzakis is presented in Thessaloniki.
+NEON through the exhibition Flying over the Abyss commences a dialogue on the power of time, the meaning of moral obligation and the luminous interval between birth and death.

+The exhibition draws upon Kazantzakis' rebellious personality, stance and faculty of speech, as expressed in his The Saviors of God, by presenting the emblematic artworks of 34 contemporary artists who, in their turn, clashed against the stereotypical thought of their times.